The structural and functional organisation of the nervous system at cellular, tissue, system and integrative levels.

 - A familiarity with the injured nervous system and some of the major diseases of the nervous system and the ability to relate their clinical presentation to the underlying anatomical and structural organisation

 - A knowledge of the cellular organisation of the nervous system and how cellular interactions give rise to dynamic neuronal activity

 - A well-developed understanding of the morphology and intracellular organisation of specific cell types in neuronal tissue

 - An appreciation of the chemical composition and molecular organisation of neuronal tissue

 - A detailed knowledge of the molecular events underlying the process of neurotransmission

-- Able to demonstrate a familiarity with how our knowledge of the nervous system has been gained and the ability to engage in critical analysis of experimental observations and data
+- Able to demonstrate a familiarity with how our knowledge of the nervous system, and how parts of it function together as networks, has been gained

-- Able to demonstrate an awareness of, and sensitivity to, the social and ethical context of neuroscience
+- Able to demonstrate an awareness of, and sensitivity to, the ethical context of neuroscience

 - Able to demonstrate the close relationship between scientific advance and ethical considerations